US Open Ballperson Application

 3) Accompanied by a parent or chaperone to New York.

 All applications must be received by the USTA Pacific Northwest Section and applicants must be available for an in-person tryout.

 Application will be made available here.
 Please call Trenton Corvino at the section office at (503) 520-1877 with any questions or concerns.

 After interviews with candidates, the selection committee will determine grant recipients.
 Submission of an application to be a 2017 US Open Ball Person constitutes acknowledgement and acceptance of all rules printed within the application and further constitutes agreement to be bound by the selection committee’s choice(s).

-Each winter both the USTA Pacific Northwest Section and the USTA Serves Foundation offer scholarships to graduating high school seniors.
-Applications for both scholarships usually open in late January or early February.
+Each winter the USTA Serves Foundation offers scholarships to graduating high school seniors.
+Applications for the scholarship usually opens in late January or early February.

 The USTA Serves Foundation College Scholarship is now available.
 Click here for more information on this scholarship.